Marketing Director Job Description Sample - Free Template for 2020

 We are searching for a passionate and enthusiastic marketing director who can help ensure that all of our marketing efforts are pointing towards the growth of our business.
-A great marketing director is someone who can take the marketing associates under their wing and develop them into incredible marketers.
+Our ideal candidate and great marketing director is someone who can take the marketing associates under their wing and develop them into incredible marketers.
 A marketing director should be obsessed with attribution, as this is the primary way we understand the return on advertising spend.
 Candidates with a prior marketing background will be preferred.

 Marketing Director Salary

-The national average salary is provided by The Bureau of Labor, which is a division of the U.S. Department of Labor.
+The national average salary is provided by The Bureau of Labor Statistics, which is a division of the U.S. Department of Labor.
 In 2018, the median pay for a Marketing Director position in the U.S. was $86,500 annually on average.

 Marketing Director Job Description For Resume

 5+ years managing $5M+ marketing budgets.
 Ability to go digital and off-line.
 Obsessed with attribution.
 Can't stop learning about new ways to reach our ideal customers.
 PPC, SEO, Social Media driven.

 - Planning skills